JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 <td>

-Select whether you want Swabra to inspect the checkout directory for processes locking files in this directory, and what to do with such processes.
-Note that [`handle.exe`](#Installing+Handle) is required on agents for locking processes detection.
+Select whether Swabra should search for processes that lock checkout directory files, and how it should handle such processes.
+Note that Swabra requires [`handle.exe`](#Installing+Handle) installed on agents to detect such processes.

 </td></tr><tr>